JakubBorkowski/JakubBorkowski/README.md

 I have studied computer science at University of Zielona Góra, and now I'm working as a junior developer.

 *   🌍  I'm based in Zielona Góra, Poland
-*   🧠  I'm currently learning Flutter and a bit of everything
+*   🧠  I'm currently learning Kubernetes and a bit of everything
 *   ⚡  Fun fact: I like to shot movies in my free time

 ### Skills